tolkit/otipu_chrom_assem/README.md

-# Scripts and files associated with the chromosomal assembly of _O. tipulae_ manuscript
+# Scripts and files associated with the gene based definition of Nigon units, identification of germline restricted regions and chromosomal assembly of _O. tipulae_ manuscript
 ---

 Prerequisites can be installed via: